Skip to main content

 • IDRC is the funder: IDRC requires outcome mapping for many of its grants, with specific reporting structures

-Outcome Mapping is the wrong tool when programmes primarily deliver services (health, food, shelter), when funders require impact-level attribution, or when the programme timeline is too short for meaningful behavioural change.
+Outcome Mapping is the wrong tool when programs primarily deliver services (health, food, shelter), when funders require impact-level attribution, or when the program timeline is too short for meaningful behavioural change.

 ScenarioUse Outcome Mapping?Better Alternative